microsoft/macos-cookbook/documentation/resource_ard.md

 ard
 ===

-Use the **ard** resource to manage the "Remote Management" settings, found in System Preferences > Sharing > Remote Management.
-Under the hood, an **ard** resource executes the `kickstart` command, located in ARDAgent.app (one of macOS' "core services").
+Use the [**ard**](https://github.com/Microsoft/macos-cookbook/blob/master/resources/ard.rb) resource to manage the "Remote Management" settings, found in System
+Preferences > Sharing > Remote Management.
+Under the hood, the **ard** resource executes the `kickstart` command, located in ARDAgent.app (one of macOS' "core services").

 Syntax
 ------

-An **ard** resource block declares a basic description of the command configuration and a set of properties depending on the actions executed.
+The **ard** resource block declares a basic description of the command configuration and a set of properties depending on the actions executed.
 For example:

 ```ruby